csvpath/csvpath/csvpath/matching/functions/collect.md

 # Collect

 `collect()` identifies headers CsvPath should collect when a row matches.
 The headers can be given as their 0-based index or by name.
-The name of a header is whatever is found in that column in line 0.
-Collect only affects the csvpath it is used in.
+The name of a header is whatever value is found in that column in line 0. `collect()` only affects the csvpath it is used in.

 If you are running multiple csvpaths on a single file using a `CsvPaths` object, each csvpath has its own `CsvPath` object.
 The set of `CsvPath` objects are collectively managed by the `CsvPaths` object.
 Each `CsvPath` object will collect the values of either all headers or just the ones identified by a `collect()` in its csvpath.
 This means that potentially each csvpath returns a different set of headers to the `CsvPaths`.